Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 Where deliveries include several product groups (with controlled hazards) from a single supplier, it may be sufficient to carry out rotational sampling of a part(√n) after it has been established that it is a permanent supplier, with a minimum number of analyses of 1 per year per product group, so that all product groups are sampled.
 If this supplier supplies several production sites, the sampling of the different locations together can be seen as √.

-3. can carry out an audit at their supplier (or have it carried out) by a demonstrably trained auditor4.
+3. Companies can carry out an audit at their supplier (or have it carried out) by a demonstrably trained auditor4.
 This audit must then at least focus on the adequate control of the relevant hazard in the raw materials or products concerned.
 The audit report shall include at least the following items: – the hazard of the raw material/product concerned;

 – the way in which this hazard is managed in the company, including the methodology used;